A sharp interface Lagrangian-Eulerian method for flexible-body fluid-structure interaction: Continuous equations of motion

 \subsection{The structural mechanics formulation}

 We use a standard Galerkin finite element approach to model the structural deformation.
 Such methods rely on a weak form of the equations of elastodynamics.
-Briefly, by assuming a uniform density of the immersed solid structure and integrating Eq.~(\ref{eq:solid_mom_immersed}) for all smooth test functions $\vec{\uppsi}(\s) \in V$ and $V \subseteq (H^1(\Omega^{\text{s}}_0))^3$, we obtain
+Briefly, by assuming that the immersed solid structure has uniform density and integrating Eq.~(\ref{eq:solid_mom_immersed}) for all smooth test functions $\vec{\uppsi}(\s) \in V$ and $V \subseteq (H^1(\Omega^{\text{s}}_0))^3$, we obtain